Highlights

 - SPD frequently coexists with attention deficit hyperactivity disorder, anxiety disorders, autism spectrum disorder, and others.

-- While there is no standardized treatment, occupational therapy, sensory integration therapy, lifestyle changes, and mindfulness techniques can help individuals manage sensory processing disorder.
+- While there is no standardized treatment, occupational therapy, sensory integration, lifestyle changes, and mindfulness techniques can help individuals manage sensory processing disorder.

-Sensory processing disorder is a psychological condition wherein the brain does not handle sensory information properly.
-The symptoms usually relate to children, but if left untreated, the same will be applicable to adult life.
-Read on to learn the details about diagnosing and treating SPD.
+Sensory processing disorder is a psychological condition wherein the brain does not perceive sensory information properly.
+The symptoms usually present in children, but if left untreated, the symptoms can persist into adulthood.
+Read on to learn the details of diagnosis and treatment of SPD.

 Sensory Issues in Adults Explained

-Sensory overload in adults occurs when any of the senses — taste, sight, smell, hearing, or touch — have too much input to process.
-This overwhelms the brain and may lead to a freeze, panic, or flight response.
+Sensory overload in adults occurs when any of the senses — taste, sight, smell, hearing, or touch — have too much information to process.
+This overwhelms the brain and may lead to a fight, flight, or freeze response.

-Normally, the brain processes everything that is brought to its attention via the senses.
+In normal circumstances, the brain processes everything that is brought to its attention via the senses.
 However, some people may be hypersensitive to particular sounds, sights, or textures.
-They may also feel overwhelmed in crowded events, heavy traffic, or when exposed to strong smells, and even deep emotions.
+They may also feel overwhelmed in crowded events, heavy traffic, when exposed to strong smells, and even feeling deep emotions.

 What Is Sensory Processing Disorder (SPD)?

 SPD is a neurologic disorder in which the brain fails to correctly receive, process, and appropriately respond to sensory input.
-This can affect any of the five major senses, as well as proprioception (self-awareness about your position and movements), and vestibular sense (or balance).
+This can affect any of the five major senses, as well as proprioception (self-awareness about your physical position and movement), and vestibular sense (or balance).

 Three main common patterns of SPD are the following:

-- Sensory discrimination disorder: A person has difficulty identifying and discriminating between different types of sensory stimuli (sounds, smells, tastes, etc.).
+- Sensory discrimination disorder: This involves difficulty identifying and discriminating between different types of sensory stimuli (sounds, smells, tastes, etc.).

-- Sensory modulation disorder: It involves difficulties with sensation processing and behavioral expressions.
+- Sensory modulation disorder: This involves difficulties with sensory processing and behavioral expressions.
 Subjects with this pattern may be hypersensitive (over-responsive) or hyposensitive (under-responsive).

-- Sensory-based motor disorder: A person does not successfully plan and coordinate movements and maintain posture when there is some sensory input.
+- Sensory-based motor disorder: This involves difficulties processing and interpreting sensory info, which in turn, causes problems with movement, coordination, and posture.
 A wide range of activities can be affected, like writing, tying shoelaces, or utensil use.

 Since

-Generally, the ways that SPD manifests itself include the following:
+Generally, the way that SPD manifests includes the following:

 - Motor Functioning: A person becomes clumsy while doing complicated motor activities such as driving or operating machinery.

-- Auditory Functioning: Routine and loud sounds disturb adults with SPD more than others.
+- Auditory Functioning: Routine and/or loud sounds disturb adults with SPD more than others.
 Everyday sounds may also cause stress.

 - Visual Sensitivity: Seeing bright lights or quick movements may be difficult for them.
 They get tired or have trouble concentrating in crowded places.